-  According to research from the Calorie Control Council, the average American eats about 4,500 calories during a typical Thanksgiving holiday.
+According to research from the Calorie Control Council, the average American eats about 3,000 calories during a Thanksgiving holiday.
 The typical dinner alone contains a whopping 3,150 calories:

-the healthcare company Treated recently released this map of the NYC subway system.
-It shows you how many calories you’ll burn by walking from one station to the next with the aim of encouraging New Yorkers to more exercise and improving our health.
+the healthcare company Treated released this map of the subway system…notice something different?
+It shows you how many calories you’ll burn by walking from one station to the next!
+The map was developed to encourage New Yorkers to exercise more and skip taking the subway when possible.

-So how do you burn all that off by walking?
+So how do you burn off all those Thanksgiving calories by walking?
 Let’s say you live in Williamsburg, off the Marcy Ave stop on the JMZ, and you work in Midtown near Bryant Park.
-Walking to work instead of taking the M train would burn 427 calories, so you would have to walk to and from work for an entire week in order to burn 4,500 calories.
+Walking to work instead of taking the M train would burn 427 calories, so you would have to walk to and from work all of next week in order to burn 4,500 calories.

 Or, suppose you live in Stuy Town and you work on Wall Street.
-You’d have to walk to and from work for 8 days in order to burn off your Thanksgiving dinner.
+You’d have to walk to and from work for eight days in order to burn off your Thanksgiving dinner.